 to society.
 The engineer has been the pioneer in the professionalizing of industry, and his task is only begun.
-Organized labor, it seems, is intent upon gaining a larger voice in the councils of industry; it wants to sit in when policies are made and to share in planning the schedules of production.
-If any such day is ahead, the middle-man of management who can reconcile the stake of the investor, the worker, the customer and the public is going to be the key man on the team.
-For that responsibility, the finger of destiny points to the engineer.
-This makes it all the more urgent that the young engineer, while seeking in every way to gain a discriminating and not unsympathetic knowledge of the labor movement, should avoid being sucked into it by the lure of a quick gain in income and in bargaining power.
+Organized labor, it seems, is intent upon gain a larger voice in the councils of industry; it want to sit in when policies are made and to share in planning the schedules of production.
+If any such day is a head to stake of the investor, the worker, the customer and stake of the investor, the worker, the customer and the public is going to be the key man on the team for that responsibility, the finger of destiny points to the engineer.
+This makes it all the more urgent that the young engineer, while seeking in every way to gain the labor movement, should avoid being sucked into it by the lure of a quick gain in income and in bargain, ing power.

 The ethical obligations of a profession are usually embodied in codes and enforced by police powers.
-The obligations of a profession are so largely matters of attitude that codes alone do not suffice to sustain them.
-Equal importance attaches to the state of mind known as professional spirit which results from common adherence to an ideal which puts service above gain, excellence above quantity, self-expression above pecuniary incentives and loyalty above individual advantage.
+The obligations of a profession are so largely matters of attitude that codes alone do not suffice to sustain them Equal importance attaches to the state of mind known as professional spirit which results from common ad herence to an ideal which puts service above gain excellence above quantity, self-expression above pecuniary incentives and loyalty above individual advantage.
 No professional man can evade the duty to contribute to the advancement of his group.
 His skill he rightly holds as a personal possession.
-His knowledge, however, is to be regarded as part of a common fund built up over the generations, an inheritance which he freely shares and to which he is obligated to add; hence the duty to publish the fruits of research and to share the advances in professional practice.
+His knowledge however, is to be regarded as part of a common fund built up over the generations, an inheritance which he freely shares and to which he is obligated to add: hence the duty to publish the fruits of research and to share the advances in professional practice.
 If the individual lacks the ability to make such contributions personally, the least he can do to pay his debt is to join with others in creating common agencies to increase, disseminate and preserve professional knowledge.